What can you do with a degree in linguistics?

 If you are an employer, linguists will make you think about language in new ways.
 You have to be ready to throwout your received ideas and traditions about how to treat any and all languages.
 The potential locked inside of a linguist is amazing, but don't ask them to do a job others can and should be doing.

-Friday the 19th.
+Tuesday the 3rd.
 Free Joomla Templates by Joomla 2.5 Templates.

 Copyright 2012